Sean-Dickey-thycotic-com/ssi-docs/connectwise-control/index.md

 The integration between Secret Server and ConnectWise Control ensures that:

-* Passwords are securely vaulted in Secret Server
+* Passwords are securely vaulted in Secret Server.
-* Users can connect to a Secret Server instance
+* Users can connect to a Secret Server instance.
-* Users can search and select folders
+* Users can search and select folders.
-* Users can search and select secrets located within a folder
+* Users can search and select secrets located within a folder.
-* Users can pass the userid/password (and domain) to the Connected Machine
+* Users can pass the userid/password (and domain) to the Connected Machine.
-* All access by users is captures in Secret Server Audit Trail
+* All access by users is captures in Secret Server Audit Trail.